niklasfink/MustMail/README.md

 ## Prerequisites
 - A Microsoft 365 Tenant.
 - A user with appropriate admin roles (Global Administrator, Privileged Role Administrator, Application Administrator, or Cloud Application Administrator) who can grant Application `Mail.Send` and `User.Read.All` API permissions.
-- The email address used as the SendFrom address must be a valid address within the tenant.
+- The email addresses used in AllowedSenders must be valid addresses within the tenant.

 ## Azure App Creation
 1. Go to the ['App registrations' section in Azure](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).